 The eruptions even had consequences in other parts of the world.
 Given the fact that 120 millions tons of sulphur dioxide were poured into the Northern Hemisphere, global temperatures dropped significantly.
 This caused a change in the monsoon seasons of Africa and India, as well as crop failure across Europe.
 Many consider the Laki eruptions to have been the catalyst for the French Revolution of 1789.

 English naturalist, Gilbert White, wrote of the time in his personal journals, “By my journal I find that I had noticed this strange occurrence from June 23 to July 20 inclusive, during which period the wind varied to every quarter without making any alteration in the air.

-However nowadays there's no signs of volcanic activity in the area, and Laki Craters became a Nature Reserve in 1971.
-If you visit this spectacular region you can admire a 25km long row of moss covered craters, where the bright green moss is in stark contrast to the jet black craters and lava field.
+However nowadays there are no signs of volcanic activity in the area, and Laki Craters became a Nature Reserve in 1971.
+If you visit this spectacular region you can admire a 25km long row of moss-covered craters, where the bright green moss is in stark contrast to the jet black craters and lava field.

 As the roads to reach Laki craters are especially rough to traverse, then an easier way to see this natural phenomenon is to do so from air.
 Driving yourself definitely requires a 4WD car, and then you can explore on foot.

 Photo from Wikimedia, Creative Commons, by Ilya Grigorik.
 No edits made.